Welcome to the Complex Engineering Systems Lab at Stevens!

 Thrust III: Humans in Space:

-Fully funded Ph.D. student positions for Fall 2024, are available in my lab, with a particular focus on research in Systems Engineering and Engineering Design.
+Fully funded Ph.D. student positions for Fall 2025 are available in my lab, with a particular focus on research in quantum computing (for engineering design and optimization) and/or space logistics.

 Director: Prof. Hao Chen